Junior High/Middle School Eligibility

 - Accompanists are encouraged to reduce lengthy introductions and interludes in the interest of time.

-- Popular, show/musical tunes, vocal jazz, barbershop or novelty selections are not acceptable and will result in a ‘no rating’.
+- Popular, show/musical tunes, vocal jazz, barbershop novelty selections, and minstrel songs are not acceptable and will result in a ‘no rating’.

 - If public domain or copies of music purchased online is used, printed proof of origin is required and must be in the performance room during the performance.
 Failure to do so will result in a ‘no rating’.